 Mentors and Induction Tutors

-The roles of mentors and Induction Tutors have very different purposes, and the roles must be completed by different members of staff in school.
-Where possible, mentors should not mentor more than one ECT at a time.
+The roles of Mentors and Induction Tutors have very different purposes, and the roles must be completed by different members of staff in school.
+Where possible, Mentors should not mentor more than one ECT at a time.

 Mentors